Lukc/hestia/README.md

     author: 'You' -- omit if you don't want a copyright notice in the docs
     date: 'when' -- omit if you don't want a copyright notice in the docs
     tpl: require 'your.custom.template' -- to load an etlua template for the html, or just omit it to use our default
+    discount: { -- flags for discount, omit to use the default flags shown here 'toc'
+      'extrafootnote'
+      'dlextra'
+      'fencedcode'
+    }

 then run `lunadoc`.